stevenschwenke/workLifeBalance/README.md

 2. Technology Stack
 3. Important Design Decisions

-As proposed by [Stefan Zörner](http://www.dokchess.de/) I also note for every problem
+As proposed by [Stefan Zörner](http://www.dokchess.de/), for every issue I note
-- the problem
+- the problem to be solved,
-- possible solutions and
+- possible solutions / options and
-- the decision / solution.
+- the decision / solution with an explanation.

 Tool Chain
 -----------
+- IDE
+ - Problem: What IDE to use?
+ - options: Eclipse (free, I use it at work and could get more familiar with it, great plugins BUT ALSO slow / unstable), IDEA (fast, very nice build-in features BUT ALSO costs money)
+ - decision: Eclipse.
+To increase my productivity in the projects I get paid for, I have to get more familiar with the IDE used there.
-- Eclipse
+- Source Control
+ - Problem: What source control to use?
+ - options: SVN (know it already BUT ALSO have to set up my own server), Git (can commit while being offline, great support including a repository through github BUT ALSO github costs money)
+ - decision: Git with github because its only 7$ per month and I want to get more familiar with Git.

 Technology Stack
 ----------------